-(73) Ye do well know, &c.
+[(73)]Ye do well know, &c.
 "Both by our behaviour among you, and our bringing again our money, which was returned to us without our knowledge."-Sale.

-(75) Thus do we reward the unjust.
+[(75)]Thus do we reward the unjust.
 "This was the method of punishing theft used by Jacob and his family; for among the Egyptians it was punished in another manner."-Sale.
-(76) Then he began, &c.
-"Some suppose this search was made by

-(76) Then he began, &c.
+[(76)]Then he began, &c.
 "Some suppose this search was made by the person whom Jacob sent after them; others, by Joseph himself when they were brought back to the city."-Sale.
-It was not lawful, &c.
-"For there the thief was not reduced to

 It was not lawful, &c.
-"For there the thief was not reduced to servitude, but was scourged, and obliged to restore the double of what he had stolen."-Sale, Baidháwi, Jaláluddin.
-(77) His brother Joseph hath been also guilty, &c.
-"The occasion
+"For there the thief was not reduced to servitude, but was scourged, and obliged to restore the double of what he had stolen."-Sale, Baidháwi, Jaláluddín.

-(77) His brother Joseph hath been also guilty, &c.
+[(77)]His brother Joseph hath been also guilty, &c.
 "The occasion of this suspicion, it is said, was, that Joseph having been brought up by his father's sister, she became so fond of him, that when he grew up, and Jacob designed to take him from her, she contrived the following stratagem to keep him.
-Having a girdle which had once belonged to Abraham, she girt it about the child, and then pretending she had lost it, caused strict search to be made for it; and it being at length found on Joseph, he was adjudged, according to the above-mentioned law of the family, to be delivered to her as her SIPARA XIII.
+Having a girdle which had once belonged to Abraham, she girt it about the child, and then pretending she had lost it, caused strict search to be made for it; and it being at length found on Joseph, he was adjudged, according to the above-mentioned law of the family, to be delivered to her as her property.
+Some, however, say that Joseph actually stole an idol of gold, which belonged to his mother's father, and destroyed it; a story probably taken from Rachel's stealing the images of Laban: and others tell us that he once stole a goat or a hen to give to a poor man."-Sale, Baidháwi, Jaláluddín.